analogdevicesinc/MAX78xxx-RefDes/maxrefdes178_wiki/DebuggerOperation.md

 <br><br>

 When the components on MAXDAP-TYPE-C and MAXREFDES178front (camera) face are aligned as shown in the image, DAPLink and UART (console) gets connected to [MAX32666](https://www.analog.com/en/products/max32666.html) microcontroller.
 The secondary SWD and UART (console) interfaces of MAXREFDES178 isn't connected to MAX32625PICO board.
 At the bottom side of MAXDAP-TYPE-C, there is a footprint for unpopulated 10-pin 1.27mm pin debug header.
 This operation is not supported but it is possible to access secondary SWD and UART using this header pads.
-It is suggested to use dedicated SWD header connectors directly on MAXREFDES178 AI board instead by seperating front and rear parts of the cube camera enclousure.
+It is suggested to use dedicated SWD header connectors directly on MAXREFDES178 AI board instead by separating front and rear parts of the cube camera enclousure.